 Intensification of urban areas is a positive approach to make cities more liveable, walkable and inclusive.
-Provide additional greenspace within urban and rural areas to provide the required recreational and leisure spaces which contributes to healthy lifestyles.
+Additional greenspace within urban and rural areas provides the required recreational and leisure spaces and contributes to healthy lifestyles.

 GROWTH MANAGEMENT

 There is lack of recognition regarding the limits to growth.
 Environmental and social thresholds can and do collapse where the likely outcome becomes worsening environmental degradation, increasing impacts of climate change and mounting costs to the public purse to fix problems when they occur.